What is the 6 steps of lockout / tagout

 About TUFFA™ Products

-TUFFA™ Products are specialists in printing Safety Tags and Safety Products.
+TUFFA™ Products are specialists in printing Safety Tags and Safety Products, including lockout tags and tagout products to help with lockouts. .
 TUFFA™ Products works with a variety of freight providers throughout Australia to get goods delivered to you fast.
 If you have a strict time frame, we recommend calling our office on 02 6895 3347 to discuss express delivery options.